sarxos/webcam-capture/webcam-capture-examples/webcam-capture-javafx-fxml/README.md

-This simple example, generously provided by Rakesh Bhatt ([rakeshbhatt10](https://github.com/rakeshbhatt10)), demonstrates how to use Webcam Capture API inside JavaFX application with scene constructed with FXML and simple WebcamController.
+This simple example, generously provided by Rakesh Bhatt ([rakeshbhatt10](https://github.com/rakeshbhatt10)), demonstrates how to use Webcam Capture API inside JavaFX application with scene constructed with FXML and simple FXML controller.
-FXML is not used at all and complete scene structure is composed directly in the Java code.
-For the FXML demonstration check other example.

 Original project can be found [here](https://github.com/rakeshbhatt10/WebCamJavaFXFXMLSample).